-The outcome of the business goal and market analysis enables our designers to proceed to the next stage of the design process – turning our ideas into intuitive UX design.
+The outcome of the business goal and market analysis enables our designers to proceed to the next stage of the design process – turning ideas into UX design prototype.

 This is when our designers focus on how people will interact with the application.
 It should be easy to navigate and pleasant to use.
 Our designers carefully consider user flow to demonstrate the entire path users will go through using the application.

 To craft core ideas into a seamless user experience, the designers start with creating wireframes.
 These are sketches that outline the locations of buttons, labels, content, and other components.
 It’s essential to specify their structure, navigation, statuses, and dialogues.